Placement A - Putting it all into Practice PG (11746.1)

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Very important note: Unlike previous tutorials, attendance in your chosen group supervision tutorial throughout the study block/s is compulsory.
-These supervision groups are run as ‘closed groups' - you can only attend the group you have allocated yourself to and you cannot join other supervision groups. *Non-attendance will result in failing the unit unless you have provided a valid reason to the supervisor.
+Very important note: Unlike previous tutorials, attendance in your chosen group supervision tutorials throughout the study block/s is compulsory.
+These supervision groups are run as ‘closed groups' - you can only attend the group you have allocated yourself to and you cannot join other supervision groups. *Non-attendance will result in failing the unit unless you have provided a valid reason to the supervisor

-Recordings will NOT be made available for those who are unable to attend the tutorial sessions.
+Recordings will NOT be made available for those who are unable to attend the group supervision tutorial sessions.

 Required IT skills

-To complete research, you will need to be able to search the library data bases for relevant journal articles.
-It is the individual student's responsibility to access appropriate help from the University IT services or the library if he or she does not have adequate skills.
+In order to complete research, you will need to be able to search the library data bases for relevant journal articles.
+It is the individual student's responsibility to access appropriate help from the University IT services or the library if they do not have adequate skills.